Genericson/console/README.md

 console
 =======
-A basic terminal-like App Engine test program.
+A basic terminal-like App Engine test.

   - [ ] Javascript client and Python server which can communicate asynchronously
       - client sends command, server responds with output)